You are not alone if this applies to you…

 - Focus on wellbeing – to have people performing to the best of their mental and physical ability.

 - Access data – that supports company growth and informs decision making.

 You’re getting frustrated spending so much admin time every day answering queries that take time away from L&D, recruitment, and the strategically important tasks that help people.
 You want to deliver automation and strategic people initiatives.
 Your existing systems or processes are unable to manage all requirements relating to planned holiday and sickness absence across all the geographic locations you work in.
 This is now causing frustrations and those frustrations are now having a real commercial and people impact.

-You may even be in the middle of implementing a growth strategy and need centralisation of information; and spreadsheets, paper forms, and e-mail-based processes are causing headaches for the business in terms of resource planning.
-In addition to all of this, you’re getting negative feedback from employees about how long it takes to book and get holiday signed off.
+You may even be in the middle of implementing a growth strategy and need centralization of information; and spreadsheets, paper forms, and e-mail-based processes are causing headaches for the business in terms of resource planning.
+In addition to all of this, you’re getting negative feedback from employees about how long it takes to book and get a holiday signed off.